Bird flu epidemic hits 35 countries since early 2014 - OIE

 "From there the strain probably spread with migratory wild birds to India, Europe, Canada and later the United States of America," the OIE said in a statement.

-The Paris-based organization urged its 180 member countries to better apply biosecurity measures in farms, live bird markets and in trade, and step up surveillance to curb the spread of the disease.
+The Paris-based organisation urged its 180 member countries to better apply biosecurity measures in farms, live bird markets and in trade, and step up surveillance to curb the spread of the disease.

 OIE data shows 28 countries were hit by outbreaks of the highly pathogenic H5 and H7 types of bird flu since the start of 2015, up from 19 countries affected in 2014 and 14 countries in 2013.